 “Companies are currently self-defining net-zero targets without credible and independent assessment of their ambition and integrity.
 For the first time, the SBTi Net-Zero Standard offers companies robust certification to demonstrate […] that their net-zero targets are reducing emissions at the pace and scale required to keep global warming to 1.5°C.” – Alberto Carrillo Pineda, Co-Founder and Managing Director of the SBTi

-The Net Zero Standard is intended for businesses of all sizes and sectors (except oil and gas), wishing to set science-based net-zero targets through the SBTi.
+The Net-Zero Standard is intended for businesses of all sizes and sectors (except oil and gas), wishing to set science-based net-zero targets through the SBTi.
 Sector-specific pathways are available or in development for a variety of sectors, including transport, aviation, apparel and footwear, chemicals, and ICT.
 Specific requirements and frameworks have also been developed for some industries such as financial institutions and the power sector.
-Public sector organizations and nonprofits are currently not included in the target assessment of the SBTi, although the SBTN offers some guidance to help cities set climate SBTs.
+Public sector organizations and nonprofits are currently not included in the target assessment of the SBTi, although the Science Based Targets Network (SBTN) offers some guidance to help cities set climate SBTs.

 The number of companies submitting targets has risen steadily over the years.
-As of June 2022, there are more than 3000 companies participating.
+As of October 2022, there are nearly 4,000 companies participating.
 Companies such as The Economist Group, Adobe, Dentsu, and Tetra Pak are just a few examples of businesses that have already submitted or received validation for a science-based target.
 According to the latest SBTi Progress Report, organizations that are committed to eliminate emissions in line with climate science now represent about $38 trillion of global economy.

 How can companies set science-based targets?